Should you buy a curved TV?

-For Samsung to still produce curved TVs, and for it to still make up a sizeable proportion of its line-up, the brand must be selling them.
-When you see them in a shop it's easy to understand why.
 The subtly angled glass is different and alluring, and makes a good living room talking point.
-In this guide we'll explain whether that slight curve also increases reflections, if there are any real benefits beyond an attractive, distinctive design, and show you which curved sets are worth owning.
+In this guide we'll explain whether that slight curve also increases reflections, if there are any real benefits beyond an attractive, distinctive design, and show you which of the curved sets still available are worth owning.

 What are the benefits of a curved TV?

 The gently angled screen on the curved TV design was supposed to draw you in and add immersion; that was the promise when they debuted.

 It's the same principle as IMAX screens, though they have added benefit of being colossal; the London Waterloo IMAX screen measures 26 metres by 20 metres.
 A curved display that gargantuan almost envelops you, drawing you into the picture while making it easier to make out objects in your peripheries.